Open Biology

 Open Biology is a peer-reviewed open access scientific journal published by the Royal Society covering biology at the molecular and cellular levels.
 The first issue was published in September 2011 with an editorial about the launch of the journal.
-All papers are made freely available under an open access model immediately on publication.
-The editor-in-chief is Jonathon Pines (The Institute of Cancer Research) appointed in 2020.
+The editor-in-chief is Jonathon Pines (The Institute of Cancer Research) who was appointed in 2020.

-Open Biology has an average turnaround time of 4 weeks from submission to a first decision.

 Contents and themes

-Submitted content is categorized under the following subject areas: biochemistry, bioinformatics, biophysics, biotechnology, cellular biology, developmental biology, genetics, genomics, immunology, microbiology, molecular biology, neuroscience, structural biology, synthetic biology and systems biology.

-Open Biology publishes research articles, reviews, invited perspectives, commentaries, comments and invited replies.
+The journal publishes research articles, reviews, invited perspectives, commentaries, comments, and invited replies.

 Abstracting and indexing

-The journal is abstracted and indexed in the Science Citation Index Expanded, BIOSIS Previews, Scopus, and MEDLINE/PubMed.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 6.41.
+The journal is abstracted and indexed in the Science Citation Index Expanded, BIOSIS Previews, Scopus, and Index Medicus/MEDLINE/PubMed.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 3.6.